AnastasiaKratschmer/ThesisGeneticsALMaSSFiles/ALMaSSCodeFolder/README.md

 Calls `InitializeGenome();`.
   - `InitializeGenome()`; <br>
     Randomly generates two genomes for the vole from a file of allele frequency input. <br>
     If an empty string is passed to the `InitializeGenome()`; the vole keeps the genome it already has.
-(For keeping the inherited genes from parents, if the vole is an offspring.
+(For keeping the inherited genes from parents, if the vole is an offspring.)
   - `PrintGenomes()`;
+    Prints genenomes in cout, mainly for testing.
   - `EraseGenomes()`;
+    Erases genomes, maninly for testing.
   - `InitializeTestingGenomesFemale()`;
+    A function that gives all females initialized a genome og just 0's and one of just 1's.
+For testing.
   - `InitializeTestingGenomesMale()`;
+    A function that gives all males initialized a genome og just 2's and one of just 3's.
+For testing.
+These two testing genome functions practical for testing inheritance dynamics, for instance for testing the function `MakeGameteSimple()`;
   - `MakeGameteSimple()`;
+    This function makes a gamete from an instance of `GeneticMaterialNew`.
+It takes the two genomes contained in the `GeneticMaterialNew` (Genome0 and Genome1) and for each locus, it is randomly decided if the allele from Genome0 or Genome1 is going to be included into the gamete.
+This means, that there is is no linkage in inheritance.
+This function is applied to the vole mother's `GeneticMaterialNew` and the vole father's `GeneticMaterialNew` when offspring are being produced.

 In the file-duo `VolePopulationManager.cpp` and `VolePopulationManager.h`:
 * New functions for the class PopulationManager: